IMpcuong/dot/awesome-git/README.md

 git log --format=%B -n 1 HEAD
 ```

-NOTE: The second one is really fascinating, it shows the change in the specified
+NOTE: The second one is really fascinating, it shows the changed parts in the specified file
 from start to end lines.

 - Searching and listing all commits in a interval of time: